Tonadeleon/Regression-Projects/README.md

 This is a compilation of my most recent works with regression models.

-Each folder has two main Files: A simple file with a link to the HTML versions of my analyses hosted online, and MD files to see in Github.
+Each folder has two main Files:
+A file with a link to the analysis online and MD files to see in Github.
-For a better experience Feel free to check out the HTML Versions (Better Formatting).
+For a better experience Feel free to check out the online versions, click in the links (Better Formatting).
 My md files, will allow you to glimpse at my analyses, but the rendering is not that good (Looks funky).

 Here is a summary of each one of the analyses posted in this repo: